Turtel216/Heavens-Door/README.md

 ### Opening a file and closing files

-- To open a file add the file path after the executable
+- To open a file add the file path after the executable.
+For example, after build the executable in ./build you open the test0.txt file in the ./test-files directory like so:

-        i.e ./build/rohan ./test-files/test.txt
+         ./build/rohan ./test-files/test.txt

 - To quit the editor press **ctrl+q**